 Map incorporating what is now Alabama during the Revolutionary War period

-Historian Allen Herrod will present the life of Revolutionary War soldier Obediah Moore on Sunday, July 6 at 2:30 p.m. at the Martin Luther King Building, located at 200 Lancaster Street in Wetumpka.
+Historian Allen Herrod will present the life of Revolutionary War soldier Obediah Moore on Sunday, July 6 at 2:30 p.m. at the City of Wetumpka Administration Building, located at 408 S Main Street.

-Learn about the life of Abraham Mordecai, Revolutionary War soldier, from historian Amy Milligan on Sunday, August 10 at 2:30 p.m. at the Elmore County Museum, located at 112 S Main Street in Wetumpka.
+Learn about the life of Abraham Mordecai, Revolutionary War soldier, from historian Amy Milligan on Sunday, August 10 at 2:30 p.m. at the historic Elmore County Courthouse, located at 100 E Commerce Street in Wetumpka.

 Enjoy artist Philip Juras' presentation about William Bartram on September 25 at 6 p.m. at the Wetumpka Civic Center.
-There will also be a month-long exhibit complementing the event at Fort Toulouse-Jackson.
+There will also be an exhibit complementing the event at Elmore County Museum and Fort Toulouse-Jackson.

-Join us for an exciting presentation about Deborah Sampson, famed female Revolutionary War soldier, by Susan Tomlinson of the Daughters of the American Revolution.
-It will take place October 18 at 2:30 p.m. at the Elmore County Museum at 112 S Main.
+Join us for an exciting presentation about Deborah Sampson, famed female Revolutionary War soldier, by Susan Tomlinson.
+It will take place October 18 at 2:30 p.m. at the Cain's Chapel Family Life Center at 96 Lightwood Road in Holtville.

 Enjoy the annual Alabama Frontier Days held at Fort Toulouse - Fort Jackson Park.
 Learn about Elmore County's French connection at this reenactment on Saturday, November 8.
 Visit fttoulousejackson.org for all event dates, hours and admission fees.